mrdonado/blog/_posts/2017-01-21-unit-testing-in-angular-2.markdown

 ### Unit Testing in Angular 2: Common Exceptions

-I've been working on an Angular 2 ([or Angular 3, or 4, or whatever...](http://angularjs.blogspot.de/2016/12/ok-let-me-explain-its-going-to-be.html?utm_content=bufferec238&utm_medium=social&utm_source=facebook.com&utm_campaign=buffer)) during the last couple of months, and I'm still learning how to unit test a project based in this new framework.
+I've been working on an Angular 2 project ([or Angular 3, or 4, or whatever...](http://angularjs.blogspot.de/2016/12/ok-let-me-explain-its-going-to-be.html?utm_content=bufferec238&utm_medium=social&utm_source=facebook.com&utm_campaign=buffer)) during the last couple of months, and I'm still learning how to unit test a project based in this new framework.

 I'd like to share with you some of the most common exceptions I've found when first writing unit tests, and the solutions to them.